 All the time, the central problem loomed over us: was the risk that paedophile behaviour would be encouraged by Lolita so great that the film should be banned?
 On that, apart from the experience and informed common sense of the examiners, we

 needed specialist help.

 I watched Lolita for a second time in the company of two psychiatrists who work with children - and one had also done quite a lot of work with paedophiles.
 I also met police officers who deal with child-abuse cases.
 And we got legal advice from

 the leading counsel in the field.
 My role was to test this array of opinion and advice and then to come to a conclusion.

-a 15 or even a 12 certificate?
+15 or even a 12 certificate?
 I tried, courteously, to bully the two psychiatrists into saying that the film was likely to cause harm.
-But they, with equal politeness, refused to be budged from their opinion that it would not do
+But they, with equal politeness, refused to be budged from their opinion that it would not do so.
+The

 whether people think we were right.